Harry the Bunny

 Harry the Bunny is an American children's television series that premiered in 2008 on the BabyFirst network.

 Plot

 Every day, there is an opportunity to discover something new to share with the viewers.
-From his colorful bedroom to the adventures of his backyard, Harry.
-A 3-years old bunny has plenty to do and learn when Harry's around.
+From his colorful bedroom to the adventures of his backyard, Harry, a 3-year old bunny has plenty to do and learn.
 Sometimes his adventures incorporate skills such as counting and recognizing letters.
-On other times kids learn about emotions.
+On other times, kids learn about emotions.

 Harry usually greets the viewers with 'Hello little ones' or 'Hello everybody' or 'Hello funny bunnies'.

 Transmission guide

 A total of 55 editions published on 6 March 2008 to 3 May 2010 for five minute episode including education.